Definition of terms

 (the provisions of this article apply only to the Consumer)

 - The Consumer shall have the right to withdraw from the contract concluded through the Shop without giving any reason and without any penalty within 14 days from the date on which the Consumer or a third party designated by the Consumer (other than the carrier) takes delivery of the Goods.

-- For the purpose of exercising the right of withdrawal, the Consumer must inform the Seller of his withdrawal from the Purchase Contract at his address specified in Article I, paragraph 2 by unilateral legal action (e.g. by letter sent via postal service provider, fax or e-mail).
+- For the purpose of exercising the right of withdrawal, the Consumer must inform the Seller of his withdrawal from the Purchase Contract at his address specified in Article I, paragraph 2 by unilateral legal action (e.g. by letter sent via postal service provider, by e-mail sent to email@example.com or by SMS sent to phone number +420 776 151 272).
 The Consumer may use the sample withdrawal form set out in Article XIV below, but is not obliged to do so.